docelic/fluence/README.md

 Run this file and visit [http://localhost:3000/](http://localhost:3000/) in your browser.

 To configure Fluence, please do so in `config/options.cr`.
-After changing the options, you need to re-start and/or re-build Fluence.
+After changing the options, you need to rebuild Fluence.

 ## Example